NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 A module can be composed of other modules.
 In this case the first plays the *parent* role while the seconds play the *children* role.

-The NethGui framework has two concrete types of composition: the List and the Controller.
+The Nethgui framework has two concrete types of composition: the List and the Controller.
 The concept of *Composite* module is outlined in the `Composite abstract class`_.